-Dr Pete Manasantivongs, AB (Harvard); PhD (Cambridge); MBA, MMktg (Melbourne)
+Dr Pete Manasantivongs, AB (Harvard); PhD (Cambridge); MBA, MMktg (Melbourne), GradCert Sport Management (La Trobe)

-Pete is currently Director of Global Engagement and Senior Fellow at Melbourne Business School, where he oversees exchange programs and partnerships, and conducts domestic and international student recruitment activities.
-Prior to this role, he served as Director of the Full-Time MBA Program and as Market Insights Manager at MBS.
-He has taught on the Data & Decisions, Data Analysis and Business Mathematics components of the Full-Time and Part-Time MBA Programs, and for MBS-Mt Eliza Executive Education.
+Pete is currently Senior Fellow at Melbourne Business School.
+He previously served as Academic Director of the Master of Business Analytics program, Director of Global Engagement, Director of the Full-Time MBA Program and Market Insights Manager at MBS.
+He has taught Data Analysis, Decision Making and Business Mathematics in the Full-Time, Part-Time and Executive MBA Programs; Data Visualisation, Industry Practicum and Business Case Study in the MBusA program; and for MBS Executive Education.
 He has published in the academic journal Expert Systems with Applications and on the Conversation website.
 Apart from MBS, Pete worked at La Trobe University in Melbourne as Business Development Officer for the Faculty of Business, Economics and Law.

-Before joining the education sector, Pete was an Associate at Lexicon Branding, a consultancy based near San Francisco, where he directed linguistic risk analysis and international market research projects for clients such as Coca-Cola, Pepsi, Microsoft, Intel, eBay, Nokia, Research in Motion/BlackBerry, Colgate, Nissan, Eli Lilly and Gap Inc.
+Before joining the education sector, Pete was an Associate at Lexicon Branding, a consultancy based near San Francisco, where he directed linguistic risk analysis and international market research projects for clients such as Coca-Cola, Pepsi, Microsoft, Intel, eBay, Nokia, Research in Motion/BlackBerry, Colgate, Nissan, Eli Lilly and Gap Inc. Pete has represented Australia internationally in the winter Olympic sport of curling.